jbeaven/sap-api-docs/petstore.md

 *   for parameter i_password:
 *   a simple ABAP primitive of type /BLCK/PET_STRING data gvs_password type /BLCK/PET_STRING.
-*   when the result of the call is HTTP200 we expect type /BLCK/PET_STRING data gr_http200 type /BLCK/PET_STRING.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/PET_STRING data gr_http200 type /BLCK/PET_STRING.

 *** set data according to requirements of the API call